sf-wdi-22-23/modules-23/w04-associations-and-auth/d3-homework/README.md

 ### Milestones

 Milestones provide checkpoints for the progress of your sprint – they give you a way to check in with yourself about how much headway you've made.
-Listing each feature reminds you what is done / pending, but makes it convenient for estimating the number of hours/days for a feature.

-Note: each milestone will likely be made of several user stories, and contain elements of the technical requirements.
+Listing each feature reminds you what is done or pending, and makes it convenient for estimating the number of hours/days for a feature.

-Example milestones:
+*Note: each milestone will likely be made of several user stories, and contain elements of the technical requirements.*

-**Milestones**
+**Example Milestones**

 - [ ] project planning complete (wireframes, user stories, etc.)
 - [ ] Hello World achieved